A previous post[MIR] focused on our

 LSTM for Healthcare.

-A simple Google Scholar search turns up thousands of articles on applications of LSTM in medicine, e.g.,
+A simple Google Scholar search turns up innumerable medical articles that have "LSTM" in their title, e.g.,

 for learning to diagnose, ECG time signal analysis and classification, patient subtyping,